 Cinco de Mayo

 While it's a common misconception that Cinco de Mayo is Mexico's Independence Day, it's actually a celebration of its victory during the Battle of Puebla against the French Empire in 1862.
-The actual Mexican Independence Day is in September, but Cinco de Mayo is still celebrated in America as a way to honor Mexican heritage.
-Fairfax County is a great place to let loose with its diverse blend of cultures shown through the culinary scene and year-round festivities.
+The actual Mexican Independence Day is in September, but Cinco de Mayo is still celebrated in America to honor Mexican heritage.
+Fairfax County is a great place to let loose with its diverse blend of cultures, which is best seen through the area's culinary scene and year-round festivities.
 And rest assured, Cinco de Mayo is no exception.
 So, round up your friends and celebrate this Mexican holiday by exploring a variety of events and celebrations going on around the county.
-Whether you opt for one or decide to attend them all, you're guaranteed to have a buen tiempo.
+Whether you opt for one or decide to attend them all, you're guaranteed to have a buen rato.

 Bonus: For more delicious ways to celebrate, check out these great places to get a margarita!